 The downside to it is if you’ve got a beer belly like most Americans do, it could get in the way of your draw.
 This method of concealed carry is largely dependent upon your body type and where your waistline sits.

 If you’re right-handed, your appendix position would be at about 1 o’clock, whereas if you were a lefty, your gun would sit at about 11 o’clock.

 Small Of Back:

-If you’re a right handed shooter, your cross draw position would be at approximately 11 o’clock.
-While, if you’re a left-handed shooter, your cross draw position would be somewhere in the neighborhood of 1 o’clock.
+If you’re a right-handed shooter, your cross-draw position would be at approximately 11 o’clock.
+While, if you’re a left-handed shooter, your cross-draw position would be about 1 o’clock.

 A word on training:

 Whichever position you choose to carry your gun in, just make sure you practice drawing an unloaded firearm from the holster, so you actually know how to do it if you ever need to defend yourself with it.
 Even better, make sure you take a class on how to operate a firearm if you’ve never done so.

 And finally, always remember to treat every weapon like it is loaded.

 Hopefully this helped shine some light on figuring out the most popular positions to carry a gun.
 If you haven’t yet chosen a self-defense firearm, make sure you check out this article outlining which 9mm handguns are the best on the market, right now.